sinnbeck/laravel-dom-assertions/README.md

 ## Usage

 ### Testing the DOM
 When calling a route in a test you might want to make sure that the view contains certain elements.
-To test this you can use the `->assertElementExists()` method on the test response.
+To test this, you can use the `->assertElementExists()` method on the test response or the alias `assertElement()`.
 The following will ensure that there is a body tag in the parsed response.
 Be aware that this package assumes a proper html structure and will wrap your html in a html, head and body tag if they are missing!
 ```php
 $this->get('/some-route')